Nose Jobs, Temples, and Egyptian Treasures on the Red Sea

 The Red Sea has always conjured up magical visions for the aspiring tourist.
 In years past most visitors were attracted by the monuments and antiquities of the ancient Pharaohs of Egypt.
 More recently the trend has changed to accommodate diving enthusiasts who wish to explore a wealth of underwater riches.

-Many coastal resorts have been constructed to meet an increasing demand, and for those wishing to explore a little farther afield, there are many opportunities to cruise the Mare Rostrum – commonly called the Red Sea because of its seasonal blooming bacteria.
+Many coastal resorts have been constructed to meet increasing demand, and for those wishing to explore a little farther afield, there are many opportunities to cruise the Mare Rostrum – commonly called the Red Sea because of its seasonal blooming bacteria.

 On Board the Good Ship Celebration